 Brazil is an Island

-In Jamaica, which is always in need of healthy distraction, football is King and everyone at heart is a Brazilian.
-Since 1958.
+In Jamaica, which is always in need of healthy distraction, football is king and everyone at heart is a Brazilian.

 Image by the author.

-200 Jamaican dollars [US$2.00] can get you a flag of any of the competing nations in the FIFA 2018 World Cup on the streets of Kingston.
-Some have flexible white plastic poles anchored by suctions that allow fans to proudly display their favorites from the roofs of their vehicles.
-Most will spend their short lives loosely fitted with cellophane tape to radio antennae or bonnets or simply splayed across dashboards.
-The delicate dance of the players looking for passage to their netted destination on pitches across Russia now has parody on Jamaica’s busiest streets, as Argentina taxis zig-zag their way in between muscular French SUVs and mid-sized German panel vans.
-Jamaicans are a football obsessive people and flag displays indicate just how far that devotion runs.
-Some of the Chinese-made flags were fluttering worn and weary by day two of the tournament.
+Two thousand Jamaican Dollars [US$2.00] can get you a flag of any competing nation in the FIFA 2018 World Cup on the streets of Kingston.
+Some have flexible white plastic poles anchored by suctions that allow fans to proudly display their favorites from their vehicles’ roofs.
+Most will spend their short lives loosely fitted with cellophane tape to radio antennae or bonnets or splayed across dashboards.
+The delicate dance of the players looking for a passage to their netted destination on pitches across Russia now has parody on Jamaica’s busiest streets, as Argentina taxis zig-zag between muscular French SUVs and mid-sized German panel vans.
+Jamaicans are a football obsessive people, and flag displays indicate how far that devotion runs.
+Some Chinese-made flags fluttered, worn and weary by day two of the tournament.

-Jamaican devotion to The Golden Squad runs deep into twentieth century past.
+Jamaican devotion to The Golden Squad runs deep into 20th century past.
 If one could date it, it would be the 24th of June 1958.
-On that warm night Jamaicans pricked their ears to scratchy radios to hear British commentary of a 17 year old wizard simply named Pele, deftly dribbling past the French defense and into the history books.
+On that warm night, Jamaicans pricked their ears to scratchy radios to hear British commentary of a 17-year-old wizard simply named Pele, deftly dribbling past the French defense and into the history books.
 They had to imagine what his play looked like.
 TV was still a few years into the future.
 Pele was collectively formed out of voice and emotion.
 His hat trick and the rush of ecstasy that poured through the speakers and into the Jamaican imagination made him from the first unworldly.
-Above all these black British subjects—Jamaica was still a colony then, four years away from independence— celebrated the dazzle that emitted from black feet drifting through European columns.
-From then Brazil became fused with Jamaica for enchanted football lovers.
+Above all, these black British subjects—Jamaica was still a colony then, four years away from independence— celebrated the dazzle that emitted from black feet drifting through European columns.
+From then, Brazil became fused with Jamaica for enchanted football lovers.

 Pele’s 1975 trip to Jamaica was one of several goodwill tours with the Cosmos.
 Before Kingston he played two games in Haiti, another Caribbean place that sees Brazil whenever it looks in the mirror.
 Jamaicans gave the king a hero’s welcome.
 From the airport, where he arrived on private jet, he went to visit Prime Minister Michael Manley, passing lines of adoring fans along the way.
 He met the press and public afterwards where an awestruck young fan asked, him, “Is there any footballer greater than you?”
 Pele’s response: “Only one, my father.”